vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 "Whatever I am and whatever is here as mine, all that is verily yours alone.
 Having this enlightened knowledge that they belong to You alone, what can I offer You, anything as mine!"
 The idea is this, 'even when the atman is offered to you without having a thorough understanding of its nature, if it is offered with the feeling that he is offering something belonging to Him, then the offence of fatmapahara' is remedied.
 The point that is emphasised here, is that the atman should be offered unto Him, with the feeling that he is offering His (Paramatman's) own object to the lawful owner and that he is not offering anything of his to the Lord.
 These two verses ay rag' and '444-19' signify that the essential knowledge of freyfa 49' should be had while surrendering the atman to the Lord.
 'I also belong to you alone should be the reflection in entrusting the burden of our protection to Him.

-Desika points out that in the dvaya-mantra, this kind of cntrusting the burden of protection, should be reflected as follows:

-138

-Essence of Srimad Rahasyatraya Saram

-The dvaya-mantra has the words "PILUT YET I The term ‘sharana' along with the verb 'prapadye’ signifies supreme faith as suggested by the verb, which has the meaning of 'knowing' (Jnanarthaka).
+Desika points out that in the dvaya-mantra, this kind of cntrusting the burden of protection, should be reflected as follows: The dvaya-mantra has the words "PILUT YET I The term ‘sharana' along with the verb 'prapadye’ signifies supreme faith as suggested by the verb, which has the meaning of 'knowing' (Jnanarthaka).
 The understanding of the means or upaya which is signified by the word 'sharana' is to be understood.
 Praying for protection (or goptrtva-varanam) is signified as included in 'sharanam-prapadye'.
 So, one should reflect in the two terms 'sharanam-prapadye', offering of the atman for protection to the Lord, as characterised by the reflection of subscrvience to Him alone,

 The five accessories to Prapatti and the act of surrender, are here enquired into separately for getting a sound understanding of the significance.
 But, when Prapatti is performed, the main factor of surrender characterised by all the five accessories, are to be reflected as one unit, and to be performed at one time by one.
 Prapatti is to be performed only once for attainment of a particular object.
 It should not be performed again and again, because it will imply lack of trust in the Lord.
 This kind of performance of Prapatti, is compared to the shooting of an arrow at a target by a deft archer.
 Being well trained in many aspects, the archer shoots unerringly at the target at a single moment.
 The Upanishad says that the 'Pranava' is the bow and 'Brahman' is the target.
 Atman' is the arrow and without any inadvertence, the arrow is to be shot and lodged in Brahman.
 Like that, this act of surrender of the atman to the Paramatman is to be done once only, carefully.